 Whoever knows that another person is the victim of hazing as defined in section seventeen and is at the scene of such crime shall, to the extent that such person can do so without danger or peril to himself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
 Whoever fails to report such crime shall be punished by a fine or not more than one thousand dollars.
-Added by St. 1985, c.536; amended by St. 1987, c.665.
+Added by St. 1985, c.
+536; amended by St. 1987, c.
+665.

 C. 269, S.19.
-Hazing Statutes To Be Provided; Statement of Compliance and Discipline Policy Required by the institution to use its name or facilities or is known by the institution to exist as an unaffiliated student group, student team or student organization, a copy of this section and sections seventeen and eighteen; provided, however, that an institution's compliance with this section's requirements that an institution issue copies of this section and sections seventeen and eighteen to unaffiliated student groups, teams or organizations shall not constitute evidence of the institution's recognition or endorsement of said unaffiliated student groups, teams or organizations.
+Hazing Statutes To Be Provided; Statement of Compliance and Discipline Policy Required

+Each institution of secondary education and each public and private institution of postsecondary education shall issue to every student group, student team or student organization which is part of such institution or is recognized by the institution or permitted by the institution to use its name or facilities or is known by the institution to exist as an unaffiliated student group, student team or student organization, a copy of this section and sections seventeen and eighteen; provided, however, that an institution's compliance with this section's requirements that an institution issue copies of this section and sections shall not constitute evidence of the institution's recognition or endorsement of said unaffiliated student groups, teams or organizations.